Swayansubaral/DeepLogicAI/README.md

 ├── main.py
 └── README.md

-Running the Code
+# Running the Code

-1.Navigate to Project Directory:
+- Navigate to Project Directory:

 Open a terminal and navigate to the project directory: